 NCF is engaged in a wide range of grassroots activities.

-Since 2000, for instance, we have worked with community leaders in “unrecognized” Bedouin villages to deliver vital basic services to their communities.
-In the spirit of coexistence, Bedouin residents and Jewish volunteers work together to provide clean water, nursery schools, access roads and rubbish removal systems to over a dozen villages.
+Since 2000, we have worked with community leaders in “unrecognized” Bedouin villages to deliver vital basic services to their communities.

-In collaboration with other NGOs, the NCF has filed legal petitions against discriminatory practices affecting Bedouin communities in the Negev.
-For example, as a result of a joint petition submitted to the Israeli Supreme Court in 2005, the government agreed to properly dispose of sewage flowing through Um Batin.
+In collaboration with other NGOs, NCF has filed legal petitions against discriminatory practices affecting Bedouin communities in the Negev.
+As a result of a joint petition submitted to the Israeli Supreme Court in 2005, the government agreed to properly dispose of sewage flowing through Umm Batīn.
 Other petitions have led to the establishment of health clinics in ten unrecognized villages and to the prohibition of toxic crop spraying.

-We also work to provide accurate, reliable information to the public and to decision-makers shaping public policy.
+We also work to provide accurate and reliable information to the public and to decision-makers shaping public policy.
 Since 2005, NCF has sent Bedouin representatives to the United Nations’ Permanent Forum on Indigenous Issues and to the Working Group on Indigenous Populations.
-In 2010, a representative attended the Expert Mechanism on the Rights of Indigenous Peoples.
+Since 2010, NCF’s representatives attended the Expert Mechanism on the Rights of Indigenous Peoples.

 In December 2010, NCF was awarded the Emil Greenzweig Prize for Human Rights by the Association for Civil Rights in Israel (ACRI).
 The award was given to NCF for constituting “a Jewish-Arab organization struggling for the rights of a national minority from a wide humanistic and civil viewpoint” and more specifically, for providing important support to the Bedouin community of Al Arakib.